-Opponents claim that around 70 to 90 percent of ESAs awarded in universal and similar ESA programs are given to students who are already enrolled in private schools.
-The data used to bolster opponents' claims, however, are incomplete and lack context.
+Opponents claim that around 70 to 90 percent of ESAs awarded in universal and similar ESA programs are given to "students already enrolled in private schools."
+This is much different than students who originated in private schools.
+The data used to bolster opponents' claims are incomplete and lack context.
 To better inform the switcher question, we obtained participation data on ESA programs in Iowa and New Hampshire to try and estimate the true switcher rate.
 This brief discusses the analysis and findings.

-- Opponents claim an 80% non-switcher rate for New Hampshire's ESA program, implying a switcher rate of 20%.
-With a closer look at more complete data and program experience, the true switcher rate is likely much higher, by 23 to 33 percentage points, for an actual switcher rate of 43% to 53%. - Contrary to what has been reported recently in media reports and a 66% non-switcher rate touted by choice opponents for Iowa's ESA program, the actual non-switcher rate for the program is likely significantly lower (around 30%) when considering more complete data and program experience.
+- Opponents claim an 89% non-switcher rate during the first year of New Hampshire's ESA program, implying a switcher rate of just 11%.
+With a closer look at more complete data and program experience, the true switcher rate is likely much higher, by 34 percentage points, for an actual switcher rate of 45% instead of 11%. - Contrary to what has been reported recently in media reports and a 66% non-switcher rate touted by choice opponents for Iowa's ESA program, the actual non-switcher rate for the program is likely significantly lower (around 30%) when considering more complete data and program experience.
 Thus, the actual switcher rate may be around 70%. - The break-even switcher rates for the Iowa and New Hampshire ESA programs are 47% and 26%, respectively.
 Data indicate that the actual switcher rates for these programs are likely higher than their programs' break-even switcher rates and therefore show that these programs generate long-run net fiscal benefits for state and local taxpayers combined.